julienfdev/sim800/README.md

 You are free to send raw commands, using the `Sim800Command` class, curated commands using the children classes (list below), or you can create your own, by simply extending the `Sim800Command` class.

-In addition the the output commands,
+In addition the the output commands, `Sim800Client` exposes some high-level methods like `sendSms` which abstract the tedious handling of Unicode and multipart SMS

 ### Under the hood